Promotion in Place

 The Director title was granted in recognition of excellent performance over an extended period.
 No hard and fast parameters were set, but approximately 10 years as a Vice President seemed to be the unstated minimum before one could be considered a serious candidate for the Director title.

-Being promoted to Director did not necessarily denote leadership of a larger or more important organization than would be headed by someone with a Vice President title.
+Being promoted to Director did not necessarily denote leadership of a larger or more important organization that would be headed by someone with a Vice President title.
 Indeed, many of those named Directors managed relatively small staffs; some, in fact, were essentially individual contributors with minimal supervisory responsibilities.

 Similarly, the vast majority of people who moved up from Assistant Vice President to Vice President did so while remaining in the same job, with the same responsibilities.
 One normally became eligible for this very common promotion in place after completing an unspecified number of years with the firm, and after receiving consistently high-performance reviews.